Thumb Collateral Ligament Injury

 Thumb collateral ligament repair or reconstruction:

-Rehabilitation following surgery (created in conjunction with Melbourne Hand Therapy) Fingers may experience tingling or numbness on the day after surgery.
+Rehabilitation following surgery (created in conjunction with Melbourne Hand Therapy).
+Fingers may experience tingling or numbness on the day after surgery.
 The medicine is to blame for this.
 Before being released from the hospital, patients can attempt to move their wrists, fingers, and the tip of their thumb.

 The hand and forearm will be bandaged and placed in a plaster cast following surgery.
 You can’t draw these.
 The bandage needs to be kept dry and tidy.
-Hands must be brought to heart level in order to minimize edema.
+Hands must be brought to heart level to minimize edema.

 One week post-surgery: